pharaun13/maleficarum-storage/README.md

 ## [2.1.0] - 2018-09-10
 ### Added
 - Added a way to inject custom shard selectors to data repositories.
 Shard selection will no longer lie within the interests of data models.
-- Bumped Maleficarum\Data dependsncy to 4.X+
+- Bumped Maleficarum\Data dependency to 4.X+

 ## [2.0.3] - 2018-09-06
 ### Changed